guide / unsure sep event

 Move into the right playbook

-After the likely event is clear, the user can continue into a more specific playbook with documents, dates, caveats, and official links.
+After the likely event is clear, you can continue into a more specific playbook with documents, dates, caveats, and official links.

 Sources